openedx/edx-documentation/en_us/shared/developing_course/course_sections.rst

   * **If you do not add highlights for a section, edX does not send learners a message for that section.** We strongly encourage you to add highlights for all course sections.
+  * Learners who enroll in the course before you :ref:`enable highlights
+    <Enable Course Highlight Messages>` do not receive any course
+    highlight messages for the duration of the course.
+To make sure that all of your learners receive course highlight messages, :ref:`enable highlights<Enable Course Highlight Messages>` for each section before any learners enroll in your course.

+  * If you update a highlight for a section, the change takes effect immediately for all subsequent messages that contain that highlight.

+  * In Instructor-paced Courses:
+    * EdX sends the first highlight email seven days after the learner enrolls in a course, and sends additional highlight emails every seven days.

     Additionally, edX uses consecutive numbers for each message, even if some sections do not have highlights.
 For example, if you add highlights for